-The Chubby Tire Rendezvous is a two-day mountain bike gathering in Cloudcroft, NM.
+The Chubby Tire crew is a group of volunteers who promote mountain bike events and gatherings in Cloudcroft, NM.

 Your Chubby Crew believes that our daily lives are stressful enough already (hustlin' at the day job + rushing kids around + trying to find time to ride + gettin' the perfect lighting for that trail-side selfie + the jerk who just cut you off in traffic = #dastruggle).
 And we believe that riding bicycles is a way to bring people together, disconnect from the busyness, and simply have fun!

-The purpose of the Chubby Tire Rendezvous is to have a weekend dedicated to mountain biking, to promote having fun, and bringing out the best of what the bike community offers: sweet single track, getting outside, meeting new friends, and connecting with old ones over a great micro-brew.
+The purpose of all Chubby Tire events is to have a weekend dedicated to mountain biking, to promote having fun, and bringing out the best of what the bike community offers: sweet single track, getting outside, meeting new friends, and connecting with old ones over a great micro-brew.